VeCAD/jetson-gstreamer-docker-v2/README.md

 python3 capture.py
 ```

-In case cv imshow fails, type this in host
+In case cv display fails, type this in host
 ```
 xhost +local:docker
 ```